RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-06-22-Decorating-Objects.md

 We can add type names, set default properties, and add new properties.
 The last piece is more for convenience; rather than calling Add-ObjectDetail along with another function to add properties, we can do it all at once.

 That's about it!
-You can use this to make your tools easier to use for end users.
+You can use this to make your tools easier to use for end users and yourself.
 The function could likely use some work; it was written for the POC Stash module, but it seems to do the trick.

 Cheers!